yanndebray/weather-app-with-MATLAB-MCP-Core-Server/README.md

 This small MATLAB app fetches weather data (via OpenWeatherMap) or uses a built-in sample dataset, performs a linear regression of temperature vs time, and plots the result.

+**Prompt:**
+> create an app in MATLAB that performs a linear regression on weather data pulled from an API

 <img width="1204" height="827" alt="image" src="https://github.com/user-attachments/assets/79f65924-15da-4e57-bbcf-8a68b0d537be" />

 Files added: